e2nIEE/pandapower/README.rst

         - `visualize <http://pandas.pydata.org/pandas-docs/stable/visualization.html>`_,
         -  etc.

-      any information that is stored in the pandapower dataframes - be it element parameters, loadflow results or a combination of both.
+      any information that is stored in the pandapower dataframes - be it element parameters, power flow results or a combination of both.

 4. Topological Searches
     - pandapower networks can be translated into `networkx <https://networkx.github.io/>` multigraphs for fast topological searches